Hong Kong Trilogy: Preschooled Preoccupied Preposterous: Plot

 In "Preoccupied," young people occupy the streets of Central, Hong Kong.
 They stop the city to think about what they want for their future.
 Twenty-eight-year-old "Thierry the Feng Shui Master" and her crew of underground rappers and artists give voice to their discontent.

-“Lady Swim" and "Mister Li" look "Preposterous" as they go on a speed-dating tour of the city trying to reconcile their new energies and the obligations convention has imposed on them.
+“Lady Swim" and "Mister Li" look "preposterous" as they go on a speed-dating tour of the city trying to reconcile their new energies and the obligations convention has imposed on them.

 The characters of each generation wonder how to live, here and now.
 At the end of their journey, they find no answers.
 Yet what they do find is that they are not alone in asking the universal questions that everyone shares: who we are, how we fit in, and what the city wants to become together.

-Director’s Statement
+Director's Statement

-The way this film evolved demanded a lot more give-and-take, much more “deliberation,” more “intuitive fine-tuning” than a more narrative-driven work.
-We wanted to give back to Hong Kong at least a fraction of what it has given us.
-So we started to talk to “real Hong Kong people” to find out what it's like to be them.
-The children shared their wondrous interpretation of the world.
-The young people expressed hope and resilience in the face of the lies they feel they have been fed.
-While the senior citizens who have “seen it all” still laugh and live with the same wonder as the children we began with.
-The voices of these three generations are the film's dynamic.
-Their wisdom is unintended, their voices are rarely heard, and their ironies go disregarded.
-They are the subject and the real authors of this film.
-As the press and the “kids” encouraged us as we shot on location, at least one had written in a caption of a photo they uploaded to Facebook (of us shooting at the Umbrella Movement campsite): "Please help us film our hopes and dreams."
-What else can a film be all about?